alexandre-touret/api-first-workshop/docs/workshop.md

 ```

 ℹ️ The current issues seem insignificant.
-However, they would be noteworthy for your customers to:
+However, they would be harmful for your customers to:

 * Understand your API
 * Build mocks and the API client tooling.